Key to abbreviations and honors

 - Beta Gamma Sigma business honor society graduates wear a blue and gold stole.

 - Student-athletes wear a blue sash with the Alaska Nanooks logo.

 - International students may be wearing a sash recognizing their home country.

 - Graduates who are the first in their family to earn a baccalaureate degree wear teal cords.

 - Graduates who identify as members of the LGBTQ+ community wear rainbow cords.

 Graduation with Honors

 Associate and baccalaureate degree students who graduated with honors in August and December and candidates for graduation in May wear a gold honor cord or sash for summa cum laude honors.
 Cumulative grade point averages required for graduating with honors are:

-The Honors Program graduation designation requires exceptional aptitude, academic performance and achievement in a challenging course of study.
+The Honors College graduation designation requires exceptional aptitude, academic performance and achievement in a challenging course of study.
 Honors students complete credits in specially designed courses and an honors capstone/senior thesis.
 Honors Thesis Scholars earned 12 honors credits and wear a long blue-trimmed and striped gold sash with a single blue and gold honor cord.
 University Honors Scholars earned 27 honors credits and wear the same sash with a double blue and gold honor cord.

 Golden Key Honour Society